Trump Russiagate: White House Advised By Counsel To Preserve Russia Materials

 — John Aravosis (@aravosis) March 2, 2017

 Staffers of the White House have alleged that they are not aware of any Russia evidence, or that materials are not being preserved.
-But CBC reports that Senate Democrat leader Chuck Schumer says,

-“There is real concern that some in the administration may try to cover up its ties to Russia by deleting emails, texts, and other records that could shine a light on those connections.
+But CBC reports that Senate Democrat leader Chuck Schumer says, “There is real concern that some in the administration may try to cover up its ties to Russia by deleting emails, texts, and other records that could shine a light on those connections.
 These records are likely to be the subject of the executive branch as well as congressional investigations and must be preserved.”

 Senator Schumer appears to be suggesting that hearings and investigations at the Congressional level will occur relative to the Trump Russia scandal.
-It is unclear where the “real concern” is that would lead high ranking Congress members, White House counsel, and the Senate Intelligence committee, to believe evidence will be destroyed.
+It is unclear where the “real concern” is that would lead high ranking Congress members, White House counsel, and the Senate Intelligence committee, to believe evidence would be destroyed.

-But as the New York Times reports, they are not the only ones with that “real concern” as the Obama Administration reportedly took many steps in their final days to leave evidence trails, in the event that Trump Russia related evidence went missing.
+But as the New York Times reports, they are not the only ones with that “real concern” as the Obama Administration reportedly took many steps in their final days to leave evidence trails in the event that Trump Russia related evidence went missing.

-At present, two of the highest committees in government have launched investigations on the Trump Russia scandal.
-The House Intelligence Committee is investigating the allegations of collusion between Trump and Russia during the campaign, according to Democratic Rep. Adam Schiff reports CBC News.
+At present, two of the highest committees in government have launched investigations into the Trump Russia scandal.
+The House Intelligence Committee is investigating the allegations of collusion between Trump and Russia during the campaign, according to Democratic Rep. Adam Schiff as reported by CBC News.
 The Senate Intelligence Committee is also investigating the same matters.

-Additionally, many Democrats are calling for a special prosecutor and an independent outside investigation into the Trump Russia scandal, in order to avoid any potential conflicts of interest.
-The request to preserve evidence has now gone public, on the heels of the Jeff Sessions scandal.
-Sean Spicer, Press Secretary in the White House says there is no evidence on the Trump Russia matter at all, and that there is no Trump Russia matter.
+Additionally, many Democrats are calling for a special prosecutor and an independent outside investigation into the Trump Russia scandal in order to avoid any potential conflicts of interest.
+The request to preserve evidence has now gone public on the heels of the Jeff Sessions scandal.
+Sean Spicer, Press Secretary for the White House, says there is no evidence on the Trump Russia matter at all, and that there is no Trump Russia matter.

-“The only piece of information that has come to light is that political appointees in the Obama Administration have sought to create a false narrative to make an excuse for their own defeat in the election.
+The New York Times reports that he said, “The only piece of information that has come to light is that political appointees in the Obama Administration have sought to create a false narrative to make an excuse for their own defeat in the election.
 There continues to be no there, there.”

 But it is not just Democrats seeking this information.
-As the Washington Post reported last week, a high ranking Republican on the Senate Intelligence Committee, Senator Susan Collins of Maine, has said the Senate Intelligence Committee is pushing hard for answers.
+As the Washington Post reported last week, a high-ranking Republican on the Senate Intelligence Committee, Senator Susan Collins of Maine, has said the Senate Intelligence Committee is pushing hard for answers.
 She also said that if necessary, the Committee would subpoena Donald Trump’s tax returns.

-The Obama Administration reportedly left a trail of evidence for committees such as the Senate Intelligence Committee, to “ensure that as many people as possible inside government could see it” reports the New York Times.
-Even meetings were set up in a way where questions asked would lead to answers that would go on the record, that would be archived and eventually unearthed by investigators should an investigation into Trump Russia ensue.
+The Obama Administration reportedly left a trail of evidence for committees such as the Senate Intelligence Committee to “ensure that as many people as possible inside government could see it,” reports the New York Times.
+Even meetings were set up in a way where questions asked would lead to answers that would go on the record, that would be archived, and eventually unearthed by investigators should an investigation into Trump Russia ensue.

-Today, two high level committees in government can confirm they have started investigations, as the Trump White House is being advised by legal counsel to the White House to preserve evidence.
+Today, two high-level committees in government can confirm they have started investigations as the Trump White House is being advised by legal counsel to the White House to preserve evidence.
 The Trump Russia scandal is oft compared to the President Nixon Watergate scandal.
 It was the refusal to release the Watergate tapes that ultimately led to President Nixon’s resignation and first article of impeachment by the House of Representatives.

-From a Watergate website, on July 24, 1974, the Supreme Court unanimously ruled that President Nixon must turn over the tapes of 64 White House conversations, and unanimously rejected Nixon’s claims that he held executive privilege that barred him from doing so.
+From a Watergate website, on July 24, 1974, the Supreme Court unanimously ruled that President Nixon must turn over the tapes of 64 White House conversations and unanimously rejected Nixon’s claims that he held executive privilege that barred him from doing so.
 On July 27, 1974, the House Judiciary Committee passed the first three articles of impeachment on President Nixon.
-August 8, 1974, was the resignation of President Nixon.
+August 8, 1974, marked the resignation of President Nixon.

-The intelligence community has been just as eager to preserve evidence related to Trump Russiagate, and has reportedly worked to keep the information at low classification levels in order to ensure a higher readership across government reports the New York Times.
+The intelligence community has been just as eager to preserve evidence related to Trump Russiagate and has reportedly worked to keep the information at low classification levels in order to ensure a higher readership across the government, reports the New York Times.
 All information that has been procured thus far has been uploaded to a site known as Intellipedia, a “secret wiki” inside the intelligence community.

 The Obama Administration also reportedly engaged in efforts to pass sensitive information to members of Congress.
-Just days before January 20, Inauguration Day, Senator Benjamin Cardin from Maryland received a cache of documents marked “secret” that allegedly detailed Russian efforts to intervene in the election, in a way that intentionally harmed Hillary Clinton’s chance of winning the White House.
+Just days before January 20, Inauguration Day, Senator Benjamin Cardin from Maryland received a cache of documents marked “secret” that allegedly detailed Russian efforts to intervene in the election in a way that intentionally harmed Hillary Clinton’s chance of winning the White House.

 The documents were received by request of Mr. Cardin, the ranking Democrat on the Foreign Relationships Committee.
 The Republicans on the panel have also seen the documents.
 The New York Times also says that “more than a half dozen” current and former officials worked to preserve intelligence in the days leading up to Inauguration Day.

-Much of this information is related to Trump’s alleged Russian connections, and that key campaign officials had contact with Russia.
+Much of this information is related to Trump’s alleged Russian connections, and the claims that key campaign officials had contact with Russia.
 Jeff Sessions has said that he had no contact with Russia outside of his scope of his work on the Foreign Relationships Committee.
 But he did not disclose this information in his confirmation hearing, and his alleged contacts occurred during the campaign.

-Ranking Democrat on the House Intelligence Committee Adam Schiff said in a statement that if these reports are accurate, that, “It is essential that he recuse himself from any role in the investigation of Trump campaign ties to the Russians.
+Ranking Democrat on the House Intelligence Committee Adam Schiff said in a statement that if these reports are accurate, “It is essential that he recuse himself from any role in the investigation of Trump campaign ties to the Russians.
 This is not even a close call.
 It is a must.”

-House Minority Leader Nancy Pelosi has gone one step further and outright called for Jeff Session’s resignation saying in a statement,

-“After lying under oath to Congress about his own communications with the Russians, the Attorney General must resign.
+House Minority Leader Nancy Pelosi has gone one step further and outright called for Jeff Session’s resignation saying in a statement, “After lying under oath to Congress about his own communications with the Russians, the Attorney General must resign.
 He is not fit to serve as the top law enforcement officer of our country.”

 The Washington Post also reports that senior member of the Senate Intelligence Committee Senator Ron Wyden is demanding a special prosecutor to investigate the Trump Russia scandal, “given AG Sessions’ false statements about contacts with Russia.”
 House Oversight and Government Affairs ranking Democrat Elijah Cummings has also called for Sessions’ resignation.